w3f/polkadot-wiki/docs/learn/learn-assets.md

 The network reserves the deposit on creation.
 The creator also must specify a unique `AssetId`, an integer of type `u32`, to identify the asset.
 The `AssetId` should be the canonical identifier for an asset, as the chain does not enforce the uniqueness of metadata like "name" and "symbol".
-The creator must also specify a minimum balance, which will prevent accounts from having dust balances.
+The creator must also specify a minimum balance, preventing accounts from having dust balances.

+Asset classes and instances can have associated metadata.
+The metadata is an array of data that the class owner can add on-chain, for example, a link to an IPFS hash or other off-chain hosting service.
+The [Uniques pallet](./learn-nft-pallets.md#uniques-pallet) also supports setting key/value pairs as attributes to a class or instance.

-An asset class has a number of privileged roles.
+An asset class has several privileged roles.
 The creator of the asset automatically takes on all privileged roles, but can reassign them after creation.
 These roles are:

-- Owner
-- Issuer
-- Admin
-- Freezer

-The owner has the ability to set the accounts responsible for the other three roles, as well as set asset metadata (e.g. name, symbol, decimals).
-The issuer can mint and burn tokens to/from addresses of their choosing.
-The freezer can freeze assets on target addresses or the entire asset class.
-The admin can make force transfers as well as unfreeze accounts of the asset class. **Always refer to the [reference documentation](https://crates.parity.io/pallet_assets/index.html) for certainty on privileged roles.**
+- The **owner** can set the accounts responsible for the other three roles and set asset metadata (e.g. name, symbol, decimals).
+- The **issuer** can mint and burn tokens to/from their chosen addresses.
+- The **admin** can make force transfers as well as unfreeze accounts of the asset class.
+- The **freezer** can freeze assets on target addresses or the entire asset class.

+Always refer to the [**reference documentation**](https://crates.parity.io/pallet_assets/index.html) for certainty on privileged roles.

-An asset's details contain one field not accessible to its owner or admin team, that of asset sufficiency.
+An asset's details contain one field not accessible to its owner or admin team, asset sufficiency.
 Only the network's governance mechanism can deem an asset as _sufficient_.
 A balance of a non-sufficient asset (the default) can only exist on already-existing accounts.
 That is, a user could not create a new account on-chain by transferring an insufficient asset to it; the account must already exist by having more than the existential deposit in
 {{ polkadot: DOT :polkadot }}{{ kusama: KSM :kusama }} (or a sufficient asset).
 However, assets